renlulu/ParseProject/SwapZone/project.md

 ---
+name: SwapZone
-name: SwapZonedescription: A crypto exchange aggregator that allows users to swap cryptocurrencies including Zilliqa at the best rates.
+description: A crypto exchange aggregator that allows users to swap cryptocurrencies including Zilliqa at the best rates.
 logo: no
 categories: Exchange
 status: Live